Last Updated on 9 March, 2021 by Veronica

 You can go deeper into the cave with a boat tour, but those who do these tours are volunteers, who are usually students, and are not permanent, so you may be left wanting to enter the cave.

-Now, it’s better for you to stay in the area and enjoy the North Highlands.
+Now, you should stay in the area and enjoy the North Highlands.

 Stage 4.
 Durness – John O’Groats

-We continued our visit and went to Talmine Bay where there is a skeleton of a boat stranded on the beach.
-Here we were able to see how people in the area go to the beach to bathe, but with neoprene, the water is very cold!!!
+We continued our visit and went to Talmine Bay, a skeleton of a boat stranded on the beach.
+Here we were able to see how people in the area go to the beach to bathe, but with neoprene, the water is freezing!!!

 It’s a great place for a picnic.